PsrNate/Lyrica/README.md

 materials such as music CDs, fan-made comics and animated videos made to the music.

-Pretty nice and comprehensive definition from
-[Touhou Project Wiki](http://touhou.wikia.com/wiki/Touhou_Wiki).
+Nicely written and comprehensive definition, taken from [Touhou Project Wiki](http://touhou.wikia.com/wiki/Touhou_Wiki).
 As of today the project started a few months ago and I'm still in the first steps of figuring out how the website's general outline should be.
 Lyrica